FabianoEger/tago-documentation/analysis.rst

 .serie
 ======
-Sometimes you will need to get value of one variable by its serie.
-Series allows you to do a lot of thing, so of course we have a filter for that.
+Sometimes you may need to get value of one variable filtering by its *serie* number.
+Serie is used to group variables when necessary, as it helps to synchronize them.
+You can learn more about :ref: `serie here<concepts-serie>`.

 | **Arguments**
 | bucket_var("variable").serie("serie").run([thisArg])
-| *\*serie(String) Serie of the value.*
+| *\*serie(String) the specific serie to be searched*
 |
 | **Returns**
-| *(Array) Return an Array with values of this serie.
+| *(Array) An Array with the data using the same serie number as requested*
 |
 |
 | **Examples**